lpereira/lwan/README.md

 logs all requests to the standard output, but does so while holding a mutex.

-Passing `-DCMAKE_BUILD_TYPE=Debug` will generate code suitable to be used under a debugger like [gdb](http://www.gnu.org/software/gdb/) and force debug messages to be printed to the terminal.
+The default build (i.e. not passing `-DCMAKE_BUILD_TYPE=Release`) will build a version suitable for debugging purposes.
+This version can be used under Valgrind, is built with Undefined Behavior Sanitizer, and includes debugging messages that are stripped in the release version.
+Debugging messages are printed while holding a mutex, and are printed for each and every request;
+so do not use this version for benchmarking purposes.

 Running
 -------